velislav088/velislav088/README.md

 - 💞️ I’m looking to collaborate on nothing currently
 - 📫 How to reach me: message me
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I started coding with Python and it almost made me quit because I didn't like it, and now I'm here
+- ⚡ Fun fact: Nowadays I'm mostly looking towards .NET Web Development, but one of the primary reasons I even began learning C# was Game Development (now I've barely even touched it)

 <!---
 velislav088/velislav088 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.